TannerLeroyCodes/HomeCarer/client/WorkingNotes.md

-[x]Add Background Jobs
 --
 --
 [] Add CSS
 --
-[] When you signup it also creates an empty bio to prevent errors.
+[x] When you signup it also creates an empty bio to prevent errors.